 The "Rights of Rivers" campaign, which promotes river recognition as a national treasure, is the theme of the 2023 International Day of Action for Rivers.
 Additionally, it involves the legal ability to stop rivers from being used as sewage or garbage disposal areas.

 This year focuses on the importance of Rivers to Biodiversity.

-The International Day of Action for Rivers 2020 theme is “Women, Water, and Climate Change”.
-As last year around 100 women from 32 countries provided their efforts to protect and defend rivers.
+The International Day of Action for Rivers 2020 theme was “Women, Water, and Climate Change”.
+Last year around 100 women from 32 countries provided their efforts to protect and defend rivers.
 They gathered at the first Women and Rivers Congress with a message: